Known at the South’s Grand Hotel, The Peabody Memphis opened in 1869 and has since remained a stalwart of tradition and hospitality.

 What’s Included at The Peabody Memphis

-A hotel service fee of $13.95 per room per night includes internet access throughout the hotel, shoeshine, morning coffee in Peabody Deli & Desserts, bottled water, a daily newspaper of your choice, and access to the Athletic Club and pool.
+A hotel service fee of $13.95 per room per night includes internet access throughout the hotel, shoeshine service, morning coffee in Peabody Deli & Desserts, bottled water, a daily newspaper of your choice, and access to the Athletic Club and pool.

 Fees and Extra Costs You Should Know About at The Peabody Memphis